mingoyan/Calibration/take_chess/README.md

 Others
 ------
-Sorry, auto saving mode is no supported yet.
+Sorry, auto saving mode is not supported yet.

 License
 -------